HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 According to RUMvision data, TTFB is also the largest contributor to the LCP time in comparison to the other LCP sub-parts.
 However, the results of other sub-parts vary.
 Render delay is the second largest contributor to LCP, taking 184 ms. At the 75th percentile, render delay grows to 443 ms. This reflects a tendency that is different from the CruX dataset, where LCP load delay is the second largest sub-part.

-Typically, LCP element rendering takes a long time if the LCP element hasn’t been added to the DOM yet—a common issue with client-side generated content that we explore in the next section.
+Typically, LCP element rendering takes a long time if the LCP element hasn't been added to the DOM yet—a common issue with client-side generated content that we explore in the next section.
 Also, the main thread blocked by long tasks can contribute to the delay.
 In addition, render-blocking resources like stylesheets or synchronous scripts in the \<head\> can delay rendering.

-It’s interesting to observe the different LCP challenges that websites across various datasets face.
+It's interesting to observe the different LCP challenges that websites across various datasets face.
 While an average website from the CruX dataset struggles with image load delay, websites from the RUMvision dataset often face rendering delay issues.
 Nevertheless, all websites can benefit from using performance monitoring tools with Real User Monitoring (RUM), as these tools provide deeper insights into the performance issues experienced by real users.

 #### LCP lazy-loading